Eukaryot/sonic3air/README.md

 * S3AIR-specific C++ code, scripts and data in the "Oxygen/sonic3air" directory.
 Yes, that's what it's named.

+## How to build

+For information on how to build for different platforms, find the readme files in the respective subdirectories of "Oxygen/sonic3air/build":
+* Windows: "_vstudio"
+* Mac:     "_xcode"
+* Linux:   "_cmake"
+* Android: "_android"
+* Web:     "_emscripten"
+* Switch:  "_make"

 ## External dependencies

 External libraries and code used in this project: